 (Sahih al-Bukhari, Sahih Muslim)

-In such a sacred month, Muslims’ hearts act differently; we watch our speech, we avoid sin, and we try to fill the days with worship, and in all of this, du‘a has a special place.
+In such a sacred month, Muslims’ hearts act differently; we watch our speech, avoid sin, and try to fill the days with worship.
+In all of this, du‘a has a special place.

 Importance of Du‘a in Rajab

-The sacred month of Rajab is not just about actions of the limbs; du‘a is not just about words, it is a way of communicating with Allah (SWT).
-With du‘a, we can express ourselves to Allah Almighty and ask for His help and guidance in every step of life.
+The sacred month of Rajab is not just about actions of the limbs; du‘a is not just about words—it is a way of communicating with Allah (SWT).
+Through du‘a, we express ourselves and seek His help and guidance in every step of life.

 Allah says: